-- Dr. Phipps graduated 1st in his class and is an expert at diagnosis and treatment of foot pain.
+- Dr. Phipps graduated 1st in his class and has spent the last 13 years focusing on the treatment of soft tissue injuries and pain.

-- With over 10+ years of experience, Dr. Phipps has witnessed many labels given to foot pain and self-diagnosing your condition or relying on ineffective treatments such as shoe inserts, steroid injections, foam rolling and massage will only delay the appropriate treatment that you actually need and make your condition worse
+- He has seen many labels given to foot pain in his years of experience treating patients in Williamsville, NY.
+Self-diagnosing your condition or relying on ineffective treatments such as stretching, exercises and massage will only delay the appropriate treatment you need and could make your condition worse.

 Foot Pain Resolved Without Surgery – Julie

 If you are experiencing foot pain or have failed this mobility assessment, get the right diagnosis by scheduling an in-office 1-on-1 consultation about your pain.

 Foot pain is one of the more commonly mismanaged areas of the body.
 A trip to your family doctor, podiatrist or even to the Internet and you will be labeled with plantar fasciitis.
 Then, you start icing, stretching, taking anti-inflammatories, rolling your foot with a ball, or may have been convinced that getting a cortisone […]

 In the northeast many runners cross-train over the winter.
 This is a good time to recover from injuries, strengthen weak areas, and get ready for the next season.
 But how do you know if you are ready for the running season?
 Two simple tests below will give you a quick insight into the health status […]